How we teach you to make sourdough

-When you start baking sourdough there is so much to learn so I recommend that you begin with a tin loaf.
+When you start baking sourdough, there is a lot to learn, so I recommend that you begin with a tin loaf.
 It gives you time to get into the rhythm of the schedule and get to know your flour.

-This recipe has my suggestions on timings and temperatures that suit a typical 9 a.m. to 5.30 p.m. working day.
-So the timings mean that you to refresh your starter before you go to/start work and then bake to a convenient schedule.
-When starting out baking sourdough is easy, you are much more likely to bake.
+This recipe has my suggestions for timings and temperatures that suit a typical 9 am to 5.30 pm working day, meaning that you refresh your starter in the evenings or before you go to/start work, and then bake to a convenient schedule.
+If you make things easy when you’re starting out, you’re much more likely to bake.

-It only takes about 15 minutes of total effort to make.
-I make 2 loaves.
-If two loaves is too much bread for you then simply halve the recipe or you can pay my free recipe forward, make two loaves and give one away.
+This loaf only takes about 15 minutes active work to make.
+I make two loaves: if that’s too much bread for you, then simply halve the recipe (or you can pay it forward by making two loaves and giving one away).

-This long, slow fermentation and using some wholegrain flour, combined with the oil, makes this loaf moist and wholesome, but not too heavy.
+The long, slow fermentation process and the use of some wholegrain flour, combined with the oil, makes this loaf moist and wholesome, but not too heavy.
 It’s a great starting point.

 How to build a starter:

-Please follow t how to create a sourdough starter.
-Alternatively, if you know someone who already bakes sourdough then just ask them for some of their starter, or you can buy white sourdough starter here – this has been made from the sourdough starter that I use here at the School.
+Please follow my guide on how to create a sourdough starter.
+Alternatively, if you know someone who already bakes sourdough, then just ask them for some of their starter, or you can buy white sourdough starter here – this has been made from the sourdough starter that I use here at the School.

 - A large mixing bowl